finagle/finagle-oauth2/README.md

 ##### Using type-safe `OAuth2Filter` and `OAuth2Request`

 It's preferred to use the power of Finagle filters along with type-safe services.
-The code bellow shows how to use new building blocks `OAuth2Filter` and `OAuth2Request` in order to build robust type-safe services.
+The code below shows how to use new building blocks `OAuth2Filter` and `OAuth2Request` in order to build robust type-safe services.

 ```scala